mganley2000/watchmyted/README.md

+Imported from google code.
 The "Watch My TED" Desktop application gets power readings from your TED Gateway via the TED XML API.

 Power is charted in a desktop application per-second, per-minute, and per hour.